-This is a 6-minute article I recently published on a platform called Medium.
-It’s an amazing space for writers to write.
-The audience is comprised of said writers and also non-writers who love to read.
+This is a 6-minute article previously published on a platform called Medium.
+It’s a compelling space for writers to write.
+The audience is comprised of said writers and also non-writers who simply love to read.
 Enjoy!

 I found myself feeling rather friendless a few years ago.
 Here’s what happened.

 In 2012, after enduring an 18-month regimen to banish the cancer that so rudely gatecrashed my life, I was restless.
 I felt different and so I yearned for something different.

 When a work relocation offer was presented, I jumped.
 I said to my husband, “Honey, we’re moving!” and to his credit, he immediately said yes.
 Never mind that he had already relocated once to be with me (I had a young son when we started dating across state lines).
 I had promised the next move was his choice.

 But maybe it was— because he chose me.
 Again.

 Regardless, it was reinvigorating to start over: new job, new house, new state.
 Each day driving home from work, I felt vacation mode turn on.
 The geography and temps in Arizona are significantly different from my home state of Wisconsin.
 The ability to relax poolside, sans puffy coat and mittens?
 Glorious resort living—carry on!